adjust/dev-docs/docs/android/integrations/applovin-max.md

 If you want to measure ad revenue with the AppLovin MAX SDK, you can use the SDK-to-SDK integration to pass this information to Adjust's servers.

 :::{note}
-If you have any questions about ad revenue tracking with AppLovin MAX, please contact your dedicated Technical Account Manager or send an email to support@adjust.com.
+If you have any questions about ad revenue measurement with AppLovin MAX, please contact your dedicated Technical Account Manager or send an email to support@adjust.com.
 :::

 ## Before you begin